sumasamurai/currency-pair-chart/README.md

 - Enables selection of a currency pair.
 - Displays grid-lines across the chart.
 - Provides a tooltip with real-time OHLC data.
+- Outputs messages from buttons to the console.

 ## 🚀 Quickstart